ansible-collections/community.routeros/docs/docsite/rst/api-guide.rst

 Using the ``community.routeros.api`` module defaults group
 ----------------------------------------------------------

-To avoid having to specify common parameters for the :ref:`community.routeros.api module <ansible_collections.community.routeros.api_module>` and :ref:`community.routeros.api_facts module <ansible_collections.community.routeros.api_facts_module>` in every task, you can use the ``community.routeros.api`` module defaults group:
+To avoid having to specify common parameters for all the API based modules in every task, you can use the ``community.routeros.api`` module defaults group:

 .. code-block:: yaml+jinja